mikeizbicki/ucr-cs100/textbook/assignment-help/function-pointer/README.md

 int (*pfunc)(int, int); //pfunc is a pointer which points to a function that returns an int value.
 ```

-Tricky case: a function pointer as the return value of a function pointer.
+Tricky case: a function pointer as the return value of a function.
 ```
 int (*ff(int))(int *, int);
 ```